okp980/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm = deletes a file
 rm -r = deletes a directory
-cd - = changes current directory to previous directory
+cd - = changes current directory to previous directory ls -al . .. /boot = list all files and folders in current and parent working directory